Transnational • UNESCO World Heritage Site

 Karlovy Vary - Czech Spa Architecture and Hot Springs

 Karlovy Vary exemplifies the golden age of Central European spa culture with distinctive colonnades and exceptionally hot springs.
-The Mill Colonnade, a 132-metre Neo-Renaissance structure designed by Josef Zítek, houses multiple thermal springs and represents architectural grandeur of 19th-century spa design.
+The Mill Colonnade, a 132-meter Neo-Renaissance structure designed by Josef Zítek, houses multiple thermal springs and represents architectural grandeur of 19th-century spa design.
 The town's crown jewel, the Vřídlo geyser, reaches temperatures of 73.4°C, making it one of the hottest springs in the entire UNESCO serial property.
 With over 80 mineral springs, Karlovy Vary demonstrates the scale and sophistication of Bohemian spa culture.
 The town's architectural ensemble, from neoclassical to Art Nouveau styles, illustrates spa culture's evolution throughout the Habsburg period.
+Pro tip: Visit the colonnades early morning (07:00-09:00) to observe traditional drinking cure rituals with fewer crowds and purchase a distinctive porcelain spa cup.

 Must-See